-They’ll make you feel good or offer something that you will improve the way you feel.
-This could be through enjoyment for an activity, such as a holiday, happiness through the luxury of a car, or the convenience of a coffee machine or appliance.
+Advertising is all about customer experience.
+Advertisers make you feel good or offer something that you will improve the way you feel.
+This could be through enjoyment of an activity, such as a holiday, happiness through the luxury of a car, or the convenience of a coffee machine or appliance.

 The same rules apply for employee experience.
 People will love to be a part of your organisation because of how it makes them feel.

 That’s why it is so important to think about things such as processes and communication.
 Are you making them feel valued?
-Are you making life as easy as possible for them?
-Are you helping them to develop, and challenging them regularly?
+Are you meeting their expectations and making life as easy as possible for them?
+Are you helping your workforce develop, and challenging them regularly?

 As HR experts, you’ll be well-versed in these things and will know how to undertake each of these, but the challenge is, when doing so, to ask yourself two questions – why will they care, and how will it make them feel?

 Complicating a process?
 It will make your people feel frustrated.

 Forgetting to undertake performance reviews?
 They’ll likely feel undervalued.

 Reduce learning opportunities or making them difficult to attend?
 They won’t feel challenged and able to grow.

 So how can you improve the employee experience within your organisation?
 Here are some employee experience tips that all HR teams should know.